rwth-i6/returnn/docs/getting_started/recurrency.rst

 Note that there can be multiple stochastic variables.
 Usually the output classes are one stochastic variable.
-But there can be additional stochastic variables, e.g. for the segment boundaries or time position in a hard attention model.
+But there can be additional stochastic variables, e.g. latent variables, e.g. for the segment boundaries or time position in a hard attention model.

+For latent variables, you might want to perform search, while keeping the output labels fixed to the ground truth ("forced alignment").

+You might also want to perform search over the output labels in training, see :ref:`min_exp_risk_training`.

 For details on how beam search is implemented, see :ref:`search`.